 UC does not deduct SDI from your paychecks, so it is not reported on your W‐2.
 The Defined Contribution Plan (DCP) amount displayed in Box 14 is NOT UC’s equivalent to SDI.
 If your tax preparation software or tax professional asks you for information about SDI deductions, you should state that UC does not deduct SDI.
 Also, please do not confuse SDI with OASDI as they are completely different.

-My tax preparation software asks me to put in my employer’s street address, but I do not see that on my W‐2.
+My tax preparation software asks me to put in my employer’s street address, but I do not see that on my W‐2 for 2020 and prior years.
 Which address should I use?

 You can use the following mailing address:

 Who can I contact if I need tax advice or instruction on how to file my W‐2?